benIflock/IF_BIO_ART_LAB/docs/protocols and recipes/beer.md

 ---
 title: beer
 layout: default
+parent: resources
 ---
 # Beer and wild ferments

 ### Beer is its own microbial marvel that proposes a multitude of ways of entangling the visible and invisible world around us with culture
+This is a list of the basic steps involved in making beer with a view to this being expanded as a practice beyond the simple (but important) act of making beer.
 #### basic steps:

 - sanitation : cleaning all the gear